Elections to the European Parliament: Eligibility

 Each Member State has different rules determining who can vote for and run as the European Parliamentary candidates.
 In Spain v United Kingdom, the European Court of Justice held that member states are permitted to extend the franchise to non-EU citizens.

-Every EU citizen residing in an EU country of which he/she is not a national has the right to vote and to stand as a candidate in European Parliamentary elections in his/her country of residence, under the same conditions as nationals of that country – this right is enshrined in Article 39 of the Charter of Fundamental Rights of the European Union.
+Every EU citizen residing in an EU country of which they are not a national has the right to vote and to stand as a candidate in European Parliamentary elections in their country of residence, under the same conditions as nationals of that country – this right is enshrined in Article 39 of the Charter of Fundamental Rights of the European Union.
 In addition, the right to vote is included in Articles 20(1) and 22(1) of the Treaty on the Functioning of the European Union.
 To this extent all EU countries keep electoral registers containing the names of all eligible voters in the specific region, to which eligible newcomers to the area can apply at any time to have their names added.
 EU citizens are then eligible to vote for the duration of their stay in that country.

 It is therefore possible for a person to have the choice of voting in more than one EU member state.
 For example, a Portuguese citizen who studies at university in France and lives at home outside term-time in the family home in the Netherlands has the option of voting in the European Parliamentary election in France, Portugal or the Netherlands.
-In this scenario, although the Portuguese citizen qualifies to vote in three EU member states, he/she is only permitted to cast one vote in one of the member states.
+In this scenario, although the Portuguese citizen qualifies to vote in three EU member states, they are only permitted to cast one vote in one of the member states.

+Opinion polling

+Opinion polling for EU Parliament elections is less common than for national parliament elections, and no polls are available on the aggregate level.
+Europe Elects introduced a monthly seat projection based on publicly available polling data in 2014.
+This was complemented in 2019 by a popular vote projection based on EU parliament groups.